NBA legend Kobe Bryant dies in helicopter crash – Kenyan News

 — City of Calabasas (@CityofCalabasas) January 26, 2020

 Kobe Bryant was considered one of the greatest players of all time to play in the NBA.
 He spent his whole 20-year career playing for Lakers.
-The 41-year-old was a 15-time member of All-NBA Team, a 12-time member of all NBA Team.
+The 41-year-old was a 15-time member of All-NBA Team, a 12-time member of the All-Defensive Team.
 In 2003, he was accused of sexual assault but the charges were later dropped.

 In 2008, he was named the Most Valuable Player.
 He is positioned fourth on the league’s all-time regular scoring.
 Kobe won gold medals with his U.S national team at the 2008 and 2012 Summer Olympics.
 In 2018, he won the Academy Award for Best Animated Short Film for his film dubbed Dear Basketball.
+He also scooped four All-Star MVP Awards.
 He leaves behind his wife Vanessa and their three daughters; Natalia, Bianca and their newborn baby Capri.